Engee documentation

 SNR_valdB = 9.5027 дБ

-By plotting the ROC curve for the SNR value approximated by the Albersham equation, it can be seen that the detector will achieve Pd = 0.9 and Pfa = 0.01.Note that the Albersham technique is only applicable to incoherent detectors.
+By plotting the ROC curve for the SNR value approximated by the Albersham equation, it can be seen that the detector will reach Pd = 0.9 and Pfa = 0.01.Please note that the Alberheim technique is applicable only to incoherent detectors.

 In [ ]: